Essex Thameside

-Essex Thameside is a railway contract, and former franchise, for the provision of passenger services on the London, Tilbury and Southend line in east London and south Essex.
-It was formed on 26 May 1996, following the privatisation of British Rail and the franchise was originally called London, Tilbury and Southend.
-The only train operating company on the line to date has been c2c.
-Following a number of temporary extensions caused by problems with the rail franchising system, c2c was awarded a new 15-year franchise which commenced on 9 November 2014.
+Essex Thameside was a railway contract, and former franchise, for the provision of passenger services on the London, Tilbury and Southend line in east London and south Essex.
+The London, Tilbury and Southend franchise was formed on 26 May 1996, as part of the privatisation of British Rail.
+The only train operating company was LTS Rail, later rebranded as c2c.
+Following a number of temporary extensions caused by problems with the rail franchising system, c2c was awarded the replacement 15-year Essex Thameside franchise which commenced on 9 November 2014.
+In February 2017, National Express sold c2c to Italian state railways operator Trenitalia.
+The franchise became a rail contract on 19 July 2021, during the COVID-19 pandemic.
+The contract was abolished on 20 July 2025 when operation of the line was nationalised.

-As part of an abandoned round of re-franchising, bids were received from the shortlisted parties in September 2012 with a winner expected to be announced in January 2013.
-In October 2012 the government announced the refranchising process would be put on hold, pending a review of the franchising system and the failures of the InterCity West Coast franchising process.
-In January 2013 the government announced a revised invitation to tender would be issued in summer 2013 with an interim contract for up to two years to be negotiated with National Express.
-In March 2013 the Secretary of State for Transport announced the franchise would again be extended until 13 September 2014.
-A further extension of up to eight weeks became necessary following a delay in awarding the franchise.
-In June 2014 c2c were awarded a new franchise to commence in November 2014.

-In February 2017 National Express sold c2c to Trenitalia.

 History

 Background

 Passenger services on the London, Tilbury and Southend line were part of the Network SouthEast sector of British Rail.
 1 April 1994 Network SouthEast was broken up into train operating units.
 One of these was LTS Rail, providing all regular services, and management of 25 stations, from Fenchurch Street along the London, Tilbury and Southend line to Shoeburyness, including a loop line via Rainham and a branch line via Ockendon.
-LTS Rail was incorporated on 9 June 1994 as a subsidiary of the British Railways Board and acted as a 'shadow franchise' ahead of being offerred to private operators.
+LTS Rail was incorporated on 9 June 1994 as a subsidiary of the British Railways Board and acted as a 'shadow franchise' ahead of being offered to private operators.